Facilities > VLA > Documentation > Manuals > Guide to Proposing for the VLA

 Time on Source: Exposure Calculator

-The VLA observer is responsible for observing all calibrators required to properly observe as well as calibrate the data after observation in the allocated telescope time.
-The total time a proposer requests has to include not only the time on the sources of interest, but also time spent observing calibrators, slew time between sources, and various types of setup times.
+The PI is responsible for ensuring all calibrators required to properly calibrate and reduce the data are observed in the allocated telescope time.
+The total time a proposer requests has to include not only the time on the sources of interest, but also time spent observing calibrators, slew time between sources, and various types of setup times, known collectively as 'overhead'.
 The VLA Exposure Calculator is a web-based tool (https://obs.vla.nrao.edu/ect) to help observers to perform these approximate calculations.

 If you have an old JAVA version of the exposure calculator, please discard it and do not use it.
 Please make sure you use the latest web-based version of the calculator.